AndieWill510/tinydoor/Options/055-build-exits-not-cages.md

 -->

 # Option 4.13
-# Build Exits, Not Cages
+# Build Exits, Leave Cages

 ## A Way In